From Models To Experiments: Shallow Recurrent Decoder Networks on the DYNASTY Experimental Facility: Shallow Recurrent Decoder Network

-In the end, as already said, SHRED model can be trained in minutes even on a personal laptop \cite{kutz_shallow_2024}.
-Due to this, it becomes cheap to train different SHRED models for different sensor configurations, i.e., for other random sensor locations, to obtain more than one estimation of the state such that a measure of the uncertainty associated with the prediction can be provided.
-This way of proceeding can be useful to generate state estimations which are robust against noisy measurements collected on the physical system itself.
+The combination of compressive training and the small number of network parameters allows SHRED to be trained in minutes, even on personal laptops \cite{kutz_shallow_2024}.
+Then, it becomes computationally feasible to train different SHRED models for different sensor configurations, i.e., for different sensor triplets, to obtain more than one estimation of the state such that a measure of the uncertainty associated with the prediction can be provided \cite{riva2024robuststateestimationpartial}.
+This way of proceeding can be useful to generate state estimations which are robust against noisy measurements collected on the physical system itself; this operation mode is known as ensemble SHRED \cite{riva2024robuststateestimationpartial}.
+Let $\vec{Y}^{(k)}\in\mathbb{R}^{L\times s}$ be a set of $s$ temporal trajectories (with lag ${L}$) for the $k$-th configuration of sensors, such that the associated $k$-th SHRED model $\vec{f}_{(k)} = f_D^{(k)}(f_R^{(k)}(\cdot))$ can be trained to predict the state of the system:

+By training $K$ different SHRED models on $K$ different sensor configurations, an ensemble of predictions to obtain the mean and covariance of the state estimation can be generated as follows:

+The effect of the ensemble SHRED will be investigated in the following sections (for more details, the interested reader should refer to \cite{riva2024robuststateestimationpartial, riva2025efficientparametricstateestimation}).